vg-json-data/sm-json-data/logicalRequirements.md

 #### Ridley kill

 A `ridleyKill` requirement represents the need to kill Ridley, including ammo and energy requirements depending on the player's assumed skill level and available items.
-The expected duration of the fight can be estimated based on the following:
+The expected duration of the fight can be estimated based on the following assumptions:
 - Supers can be used once every 0.5 seconds.
 - Missiles can be used once every 0.34 seconds.
 - Power Bombs can be used once every 3 seconds.
 - A charged beam shot can be used once every 1.4 seconds.

-Patience requirements `canBePatient`, `canBeVeryPatient`, and `canBeExtremelyPatient` should be applied based on the expected duration of the fight.

-A leniency multiplier should normally be applied to the time taken between shots, as well as to the accuracy rate of shots hitting Ridley successfully.
+Heat frames are included based on the expected duration of the fight.
+Patience requirements `canBePatient`, `canBeVeryPatient`, and `canBeExtremelyPatient` are likewise also included.
+In both cases, a leniency multiplier should be applied to the time taken between shots.
+Leniency should also be applied based on the assumed accuracy rate of shots hitting Ridley successfully.

 Heat frame requirements should be included for the period before the fight begins, as well as after the fight until drops occurs, which can be estimated (slightly generously) at 16 seconds, or 960 heat frames.